A Guide to Workers Compensation Cost by Daigle & Travers, Darien, Connecticut (203) 655-6974

 All businesses in Connecticut and New York that have employees are required to carry workers compensation insurance.
-Depending on your industry, workers compensation may be your highest expense after payroll.
+Depending on your industry, workers comp may be your highest expense after payroll.

 *Note that in New York, when you have payroll you are required to carry New York State Disability*